-Modifications to a component of a project that is not listed in the project description shall also be required to determine whether an addendum is needed, unless that modification is considered to be a routine activity associated with the normal operation of the project.
-Routine activities (as listed above) are not subject to the Addendum provisions so long as they were not described in the final project description as referred to in the Statement of Completion.
+If a modification is proposed to a component of a project that is not listed in the project description, the proponent must determine whether an addendum is needed, unless that modification is considered to be a routine activity associated with the normal operation of the project.
+Routine activities (such as maintenance activities) are not subject to the Addendum provisions so long as they were not described in the final project description as referred to in the Statement of Completion.